 Applying for and trouble shooting key and card access

 VCH Research Institute operates secure facilities (Jack Bell Research Centre, VGH Research Pavilion and Robert Ho Research Centre) using key and/or card access to enter our buildings.
 All faculty, staff, and students are required to obtain a photo ID card that aids in identification but also acts as a key for doors with card readers.
 You need to obtain your photo ID before any keys can be ordered.
 Note researchers in other buildings at VGH and/or UBC Hospital (other than those mentioned above where VCHRI does not manage the day to day operations) must contact their Department/Centre for access requirements.

 To start the process for the above-mentioned buildings please download our Photo ID Form, which includes instructions on how to complete the form and also how to obtain your required photo.
-Once you have the form completed in full and received your photo submit both via email to VCHRI at email@example.com.
+Once you have the form completed in full and received your photo submit both via email to VCHRI at firstname.lastname@example.org.

 We will arrange for you to get your photo ID issued within 2-3 days.
 If keys have been requested, we will order them at this time and send you an email when your key is ready to be picked up.
 Key pick-up is located in the maintenance department at VGH and we will send you their address in the email.
 Once you have your photo ID we can also add additional access levels and/or keys as needed usually based on an e-mail request from an authorized individual in your department.

 For questions regarding photo ID card/key access or troubleshooting problems please contact us by e-mail at email@example.com.